git/git.github.io/rev_news/drafts/edition-5.md

 linked-worktrees recently migrated to the *master* branch, but is not yet part of any release.

-Creation of linked-worktrees is accomplished via `git checkout --to <path>
-<branch>`, and cleanup of leftover administrative files, after `<path>` is
-deleted, is done with `git prune --worktrees`.
-However, a recent unrelated change to `git prune` led to a [discussion](http://thread.gmane.org/gmane.comp.version-control.git/272447/focus=272546) that concluded that worktree-related maintenance functionality doesn't belong in `git prune`.
+As originally implemented, creation of linked-worktrees was accomplished via `git checkout --to <path> <branch>`, and cleanup of leftover administrative files after manual deletion of `<path>` was done with `git prune --worktrees`.
+However, a recent unrelated change to `git prune` led to a [discussion](http://thread.gmane.org/gmane.comp.version-control.git/272447/focus=272546) that concluded that worktree-related maintenance functionality didn't belong in `git prune`.

 Consequently, Nguyễn Thái Ngọc Duy submitted a